Sina247/User-List-Stack/README.md

 - ⚡ **Fast Operations**: Efficient push and pop methods for quick updates.
 - 🧩 **Pure JavaScript**: Lightweight implementation without any external dependencies.
 - 🔄 **Dynamic User Handling**: Easily track recent users or sessions with stack logic.
-- 📱 **Integratable**: Simple API to plug into any front-end or back-end project.
+- 📱 **Integratable**: Simple API to plug into any front end or back end project.
-- 🛠️ **Customizable**: Extendable to add features like peek, clear, or size tracking.
+- 🛠️ **Customizable**: Extendable to add features like peek, clear or size tracking.

----

-Enhance your app’s user management with a robust, simple-to-use stack data structure for users.